 Around Jersey, there are hundreds of bunkers, anti-tank walls, railway systems and a variety of tunnel complexes.
 Many of these are dispersed around the coastline and countryside.
 Opposite the Grand Hotel, there is a coastal walk that will take you to four German Resistance Nests with type 631b casemates, these castmates were built into the sea wall and had an interlocking range of fire covering St Aubin’s Bay.
 Visit Jersey War Tours for more information about WW2 sites in Jersey.

 From seafood to traditional British cuisine there is a restaurant to suit everyone’s unique taste in St Aubin.
 A lot of the places to eat listed below source their produce from local suppliers so you can always be assured your food is fresh!
-Fantastic service and a relaxed atmosphere are vital factors when hunting for a great place to eat and the restaurants below exceed all expectations.
+Fantastic service and a relaxed atmosphere are vital factors when hunting for a great place to eat and the restaurants in St Aubin below exceed all expectations.
 Make sure to bring a big appetite because their high-quality food is always mouth-watering.

 With stunning views of St Aubin's harbour and top-quality seasonal ingredients, Tides restaurant should not be missed!
 The restaurant is in the luxurious Somerville Hotel, perfect if you want a slice of opulence on your break away.